jsunga/Zellow/README.md

 ## Zellow Real Estate
-Sell or find homes in the Bay Area.
+Sell, rent or find homes in the Bay Area.

 ## Built with